1955 Pontiac Facts, Figures, and Specifications

 The “Strato Streak” V8 was an overhead valve V-8 with a bore & stroke of 3.75″ × 3.25″.
 It was rated 180 HP @ 4600 RPM and 264 lb⋅ft of torque @ 2400 rpm with a two-barrel carburetor and 200 HP @ 4600 RPM and 278 lb⋅ft @ 2800 rpm with the four-barrel carburetor.
 See a test of a V-8 1955 Pontiac HERE.

-The Pontiac Safari was introduced as a counterpart of the 2-door Chevrolet Nomad.
+The Pontiac Custom Safari was introduced as a counterpart of the 2-door Chevrolet Nomad.
 The Safari shared its exterior bodywork and interior trim with the Pontiac Chieftain, though using the shorter 122″ wheelbase.
 3,760 examples of the Safari were produced.
 See the 1955 Pontiac wagons Brochure HERE.

 1955 Pontiac Facts – Models Offered